Bin-Chen-Lab/insilicoCell/InsilicoCell/benchmarking.md

 The benchmarking datasets use [cell_line_expression_matrix.csv](https://chenlab-data-public.s3.amazonaws.com/InsilicoCell/cell_line_expression_matrix.csv) as [File2](https://github.com/Bin-Chen-Lab/insilicoCell#file-2-cell-transcriptome-required-for-5-of-7-tasks).
 You need to download it and save to `./demo_data/`.

-### Running Predictions:
+## Running Predictions
 This is the same as [previously described](https://github.com/Bin-Chen-Lab/insilicoCell/blob/main/README.md#running-predictions).
-According to your device capacity, you can revise on the `--BatchSize` and `--device` parameters, but keep the other parameters unchanged.
+According to your device capacity, you can revise on the `--BatchSize` and `--device` parameters, but keep the other parameters unchanged:

 ```bash
 python demo_drug-induced_gene_expression.py \